-Who Needs or Uses a Mouthguard?
+Who Needs or Uses a Mouth Guard?

-Why Should Mouth Guards be Worn During Sport?
+Why Should Mouth Guards Be Worn During Sport?

-- Due to the nature of sports, players are susceptible to collision.
+- - Due to the nature of sports, players are susceptible to collision.
 However, with mouth guards, mouth related injuries such as biting of the lips, tongue and soft tissues can be limited.

-- Mouth guards will help prevent tooth loss, broken teeth and damage to the nerves.
+- - Mouth guards will help prevent tooth loss, broken teeth and damage to the nerves.